scotthmccoy/scotthmccoy.github.io/_posts/2020-01-14-swift-heterogeneous-arrays.md

 }
 ```

-Unfortunately, once the generic class definition is resolved to a concrete type, say  `AppSetting<Int>` and `AppSetting<String>`, they're just as different from each other as an `Int` and a `String` are and you get the same "Don't mix types" errors if you try to put them into an array:
+Unfortunately, once the generic class definition is resolved to a concrete type, say  `AppSetting<Int>` and `AppSetting<String>`, they're just as different from each other as an `Int` and a `String` are and you get the same "Don't mix types" errors if you try to put a `String` and an `Int` into an array:

 ```
 let firstElem = AppSetting(1)